Some courses displayed may not be offered every year.

 The study of the finer points of Spanish grammar and syntax.
 Stress is placed on writing critical analyses of literary readings.

-SPAN 102L.
+SPAN 104.

-Introduction to Hispanic Literary Studies
+Introduction to Latin American and Iberian Studies

 (4)